awsdocs/aws-appconfig-user-guide/doc_source/appconfig-creating-configuration-and-profile.md

 }
 ```

-AWS AppConfig calls your validation Lambda when calling the `StartDeployment` and `ValidateConfigurationActivity` API actions\.
+AWS AppConfig calls your validation Lambda when calling the `StartDeployment` and `ValidateConfigurationActivity` API operations\.
 You must provide `appconfig.amazonaws.com` permissions to invoke your Lambda\.
 For more information, see [Granting Function Access to AWS Services](https://docs.aws.amazon.com/lambda/latest/dg/access-control-resource-based.html#permissions-resource-serviceinvoke)\.
 AWS AppConfig limits the validation Lambda run time to 15 seconds, including start\-up latency\.

 ## Creating a feature flag configuration profile<a name="appconfig-creating-configuration-and-profile-feature-flags"></a>